erland-beam/erland.ts/README.md

 ### Create Playground

-To create a new playground check following example:

 ```typescript
 // Creates new playground named "example" for Erlang programming language.
 If it gives an error, returns error as string.
 manager.create("example", "erlang", (response) => {